Medicare Part B is the other half of what is known as Original Medicare. Part B is your doctor’s or inpatient coverage.

 How Much is Medicare Part B?

-The annual deductible for Medicare Part B in 2022 is $233.
+The annual deductible for Part B is $233.
 This is a direct out-of-pocket cost.
-But once you meet your deductible – which is not difficult to do, given the cost of health care these days – you will only pay a 20% cost share for the Medicare-approved price of all your medical care going forward for the rest of the calendar year.
+But once you meet your deductible, you’ll only pay a 20% cost share for the Medicare-approved price of all your medical care going forward for the rest of the calendar year.

-If you enroll in Medicare Part B late, you will be subject to a late enrollment penalty.
+If you enroll in Part B late, you will be subject to a late enrollment penalty.
 That penalty takes your monthly premium for Part B and adds a 10% surcharge for each year that you did not enroll in after the age of 65.
-So a person who only pays the standard premium and waits a year to enroll after their Initial Enrollment Period will have to pay an additional $17.10, for a grand total of $187.20 per month.

 Who’s Eligible for Medicare Part B?

-Since Medicare Part B is voluntary, there are different eligibility requirements.
-If you qualify for premium-free Medicare Part A, then you also qualify for Medicare Part B. Just keep in mind that if you enroll in each part separately, there are specific dates for enrolling in Medicare Part B. You can’t just join anytime you want.
+Just keep in mind that if you enroll in each part separately, there are specific dates for enrolling in Part B. You can’t just join anytime you want.

 What Does Medicare Part B Cover?